khoulihan/hyh-blog/content/simulation.md

 1. Simulations could be run slower than the host reality to allow room for it.
 Would a time-dialated simulation be useful?
 I guess that depends on what you're running it for!
 2. Posthuman level simulations would only be allowed to develop once the host reality had converted enough matter to *pure computer* that supporting them was not a burden.
 In other words, the simulations would always have to lag behind by some significant amount.

 Fair enough, I guess that would do it, if keeping the simulations going is really important, you might always dedicate a proportional amount of your ever increasing computational resources to them.
-I do come back to the why though - would a simulation of a posthuman-level civilisation be a fun game?
+I do come back to the why though - would a simulation of a posthuman-level civilisation be a fun game for posthumans?
 Would there be anything to learn from it that you didn't document when you were going through that phase?

 > One consideration that counts against the multi-level hypothesis is that the computational cost for the basement-level simulators would be very great.
 Simulating even a single posthuman civilization might be prohibitively expensive.
 If so, then we should expect our simulation to be terminated when we are about to become posthuman

-Oh well.
+Oh, well.
+Better to return to monke then, lest techno-god smite us for our arrogance.

-## Ethics of the Present and Distant Future
+## If God Did Not Exist...

 One possibility for why a posthuman civilization might choose not to run ancestor simulations is that doing so would raise some thorny ethical concerns.
 Take it away Nick: